nesi/research-developer-cloud/docs/user-guide/launch-and-mange-instances/resizing-an-Instance-via-the-dashboard.md

 Under the Advanced Options tab

-- **Disk Partition**
+`Disk Partition`
-> The Default is Automatic if you don't want the disk to resize upon resize then select Manual.
+:   The Default is Automatic if you don't want the disk to resize upon resize then select Manual.

 !!! note
     The disk will resize if you booted from image and the image is bigger or smaller then the current one you are running.
 By default flavors have a disk size of 30 GB and that will generally stay at the same size